1. Blog

 Jam-packed with antioxidants like Vitamin C and manganese, sweet potatoes are a great way to source these essential nutrients for your dog.

-Vitamin C can help reduce inflammation and slow cognitive aging, while manganese is important for dogs to grow healthy bones and joint cartilage.
+Vitamin C can help support a healthy inflammatory response and slow cognitive aging, while manganese is important for dogs to grow healthy bones and joint cartilage.
 Both of these antioxidants protect the cells in your dog’s body from free radicals — molecules that can cause illness or infections.

 Beta-Carotene

 Another antioxidant dogs need in their diets, beta-carotene can be found in sweet potatoes too.
-It’s important for healthy skin, fur, and eyes as well as for fighting off diseases and infections, including certain types of cancer.
+It’s important for healthy skin, fur, and eyes.

 Calcium

-Sweet potatoes also contain calcium, necessary for dogs to grow strong bones and teeth, prevent heart disease, and maintain a healthy nervous system.
+Sweet potatoes also contain calcium, necessary for dogs to grow strong bones and teeth, support heart function, and maintain a healthy nervous system.
 Signs of low calcium levels in dogs might be weakness or loss of appetite.

 Healthy Carbohydrates